VCU-CS-Capstone/cs-25-314-Chatbot-for-Undergraduate-CS/Status Reports/Status Report Spring Week 2.md

 **Faculty Advisor: Caroline Budwell**

-## 1) Accomplishments this week 1
+## 1) Accomplishments this week 2
    - Figured out meeting times for faculty advisor and group, sent out calendar invites
+   - Work on Team contract

-## 2) Milestones to be completed next week 2
+## 2) Milestones to be completed next week 3
-   - Work on/finish updating the team contract
+   - Submit Team contract

 ## 3) Issues, problems or concerns 1
    - No Issued or concerns